great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 data_asset = datasource.add_dataframe(name=asset_name, dataframe=sampled_dataframe)
 ```

-### 5. Repeat step 4 as needed to add additional files as Data Assets

 ## Next steps

 Now that you have connected to your data, you may want to look into: